Children and animal safety.

 Animals with a history of biting or other aggressive behavior must not be allowed to be handled by children.

-Whenever an animal is being handled try to cause as little fear or distress as possible.
-A frightened distressed animal may try to escape and could injure itself or your child.
+Whenever an animal is being handled try to cause as little fear or distress as possible, as a frightened or distressed animal may try to escape and may injure itself or your child.

-Remember that even small animals bite and scratch and may well do so if they are not handled carefully or correctly.
+Remember that even small animals bite and scratch and may well do so if they are not handled correctly.

-If young children will be handling the animals take extra care choosing the type or breed.
+If young children should be handling the animals take extra care choosing the type or breed.

 Always teach proper handling techniques to children.